dotkernel/dot-authorization/README.md

 public function isGranted(string $permission, array $roles = [], $context = null): bool;
 ```

-* this is the only method that deals with authorization.
+> This is the only method that deals with authorization.

 Given a permission and a list of roles, should return a boolean value of true if at least one role has access to the requested permission.
-As you can see, we expect that the authorization service to be implemented as an RBAC.
+As you can see, we expect that the authorization service to be implemented as a RBAC.

 ## RoleInterface

 Defines the interface that Role objects must implement.
-A role object should be able to retrieve its name, so this interface has only one method defined
+A role object should be able to retrieve its name, so this interface has only one method defined.

 ```php
 public function getName(): string;